5afe/safe/spec/replace_browser_extension/01_main.rst

    are not existing in the Safe contract's owner list.

 8. Select "Next".
-The error alert shows up explaining that the recovery phrase is not valid for this safe.
+The error alert shows up explaining that the recovery phrase is not valid for this Safe.
 User must enter valid phrase again, starting from the `step No.7 <owners_not_found_>`_.

 4.8.
 Backend Services Unreachable